Charanreddy1611/portfolio/README.md

 2. Run `vercel` in your project directory
 3. Follow the prompts

-## Tips

-- Replace placeholder content with your actual information
-- Add real project screenshots instead of placeholders
-- Update the form submission handler in `script.js` to connect to a backend service
-- Consider adding a favicon
-- Optimize images before adding them
-- Test on multiple devices and browsers

 ## License

 Feel free to use this template for your own portfolio!
-Customize it however you like.
+Customise6 it however you like.

 ## Credits